qaznotquaz/qazs-zeitgeist-library/docs/pages/_snippets/birdie/liquefy.md

 " %}

 {% include collapsible.html title="<span class='reread'>my reread notes</span>" content="
 <span class='reread'>i'm concerned about this. just like the last one, i don't remember learning this spell. i don't even have enough Authority to cast this spell normally right now, let alone enough to channel it for a whole minute. invisibility is draining enough, and that only has *one* channel in its preparation!

 ...i don't think the university only took my memories. i don't know how, but they must have taken my Authority when i left too.

-<span class='reread'>y'know what else is chilling about this? i did this earlier today. i used my ***mad genius*** and this is the spell that resulted. or at least, i think so.
-it was horrific. it was more than it should be, even considering the fact that i'm pushing myself a step higher than i should.
+<span class='reread'>y'know what else is chilling about this? i did this earlier today. i used my ***mad genius*** and this is the spell that resulted. or at least, i think so. it was horrific. it was more than it should be, even considering the fact that i'm pushing myself a step higher than i should.

-<span class='reread'>i melted a person. she was evil and deserved to die, i think, but that does not change the fact that i melted her *entire body*. i drank the extract, walked up to her, and grabbed her face. and melted her. not, like, ten pounds of her or whatever -
+<span class='reread'>i melted a person.

+<span class='reread'>she was evil and deserved to die, i think, but that does not change the fact that i *liquefied her entire body*. i drank the extract, walked up to her, and grabbed her face.
+<span class='reread'>and melted her.
+<span class='reread'>not, like, ten pounds of her or whatever -

 <span class='reread'>*all of her*.